violetwei/onlineMusicStore/README.md

 • A rehash() method which takes no input and modifies the table so that it contains double the number of buckets.
 This method should be O(n) where n the number of entries in the table.

+A keys() method which takes no input and returns an ArrayList containing all the keys in the table.
+The keys in the returned ArrayList may be in any order.
+This method should be O(n) where n the number of entries in the table.

+• A values() method which takes no input and returns an ArrayList containing all the unique values in the table.
+The returned ArrayList of unique values may be in any order.
+This method should be O(n) where n the number of entries in the table.